jnozzi/cocoadev.com/markdown/PutMallocedBlocksInAutoreleasePool.md

-In the process of wrapping a Cocoa gui around a C++ library, I've come across a case where it would be convenient (or so I think) to stash some dynamically allocated memory (from malloc) on to the General/AutoreleasePool.
+In the process of wrapping a Cocoa gui around a C++ library, I've come across a case where it would be convenient (or so I think) to stash some dynamically allocated memory (from malloc) on to the AutoreleasePool.
-I've written the following code which I hoped would make this happen, but it seems to leak anyways. (i.e. the General/MemoryHolder is never deallocated, and hence the ptr is never free'd either).
+I've written the following code which I hoped would make this happen, but it seems to leak anyways. (i.e. the MemoryHolder is never deallocated, and hence the ptr is never free'd either).

 Does anyone know why?
 Is there a better way to do what I'm trying to do?

-@interface General/MemoryHolder : General/NSObject
+@interface MemoryHolder : NSObject
 {
     void *ptr;
 }